Russia's Galchev declines comment on terms of Holcim/Lafarge merger

+* Akzo says PPG's proposals are "unacceptable" (Updates to clarify how Akzo's anti-takeover defence mechanism works in final paragraph)

-MOSCOW Russian businessman Filaret Galchev, who owns shares in Switzerland's Holcim HOLN.VX via Eurocement Holding AG, declined to comment on Friday on the new terms of the firm's merger with France's Lafarge LAFP.PA.
+MOSCOW, March 20 Russian businessman Filaret Galchev, who owns shares in Switzerland's Holcim via Eurocement Holding AG, declined to comment on Friday on the new terms of the firm's merger with France's Lafarge.

 Asked whether he supported the new terms, an aide to Galchev said: "No comment."